neillrobson/neillrobson.github.io/_drafts/2018-01-18-the-infamous-liebster-award.md

 3. Herbal, green, black, or white tea?

+    I think I'll have to go with the only choice on the list that isn't, biologically speaking, tea: the variety of potentials in herbal drinks are what cause me to choose it as my favorite.
+Of course, one can create concoctions of tea leaves infused with herbs and spices as well, making it a perfectly valid option on the list, although I suppose it is a bit of a cop-out response as I'm making it encompass every option.

+    If I had to choose a type of tea leaf, I would probably choose green tea, because of my lovely experience with Longjing tea in Hangzhou, Zhejiang, China (which you can read more about [here]({{webroot}}/blog/2016/06/15/the-tea/).

 4. What was your favorite song as a small kid?
 5. What is the best joke you’ve ever heard?